How to Treat a Rat Fever?

 First Aid for Rat Bite/Scratch

 If you get bitten by a rat, make sure to take the right first aid before visiting the doctor.
-The first aid measures would help you to clean the wound and prevent it from getting infected further.
+First aid measures would help you clean the wound and prevent it from getting infected further.

-2. Once the bleeding stops, clean the wound with a mild soap and warn water.
-Make sure you clean the wound completely as there might be some soap particles on skin that may later cause irritation.
+2. Once the bleeding stops, clean the wound with a mild soap and warm water.
+Make sure you clean the wound completely, as there might be some soap particles on the skin that may later cause irritation.

 3. Use an antibiotic ointment and cover the wound with a dry dressing.